Daetalus/Hydrogen/README.md

 make
 ```

-Create your Hydrogen script in a `.hy` file, and execute it with:
+This will generate a `hydrogen` executable, which you can use to run your scripts.
+Create a Hydrogen script in a `.hy` file and execute it with:

 ```
 ./hydrogen my-script.hy